temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 Based on what users have seen, we can deduce that the three most common problem areas lie in downed services, faulty Workflow logic, and unusually high latencies.

-Therefore, the best route for troubleshooting lies in checking on the 3 L's:
+Therefore, the best route for troubleshooting is to check the 3 L's of system functionality.

 - Logs
 - Logic